kstange/MasqueBlizzBars/README.md

 ## Classic Support

-I have not tested this with Classic Era or Wrath Classic, but I may add support when I have time.
-If you want to help, you can submit patches.
+I've done very limited testing with Classic Era and Wrath Classic because I don't play them, but I believe everything should work.
+If you report bugs or submit patches, I'll do my best to address them.

 ## Localization